How to buy an island and escape the rat race for good!

-Sadly, your island is not a sovereign nation, so you will be beholden to a higher power who might like to interfere.
+Sadly, when you buy an island, it’s not a sovereign nation.
+So, you will be beholden to a higher power who might like to interfere.

 Funding your purchase

-Short of crowdfunding or taking out a commercial loan (itself a giant headache), finding the cash or funding to buy an island will be tough.
+Short of crowd-funding or taking out a commercial loan (itself a giant headache), finding the cash or funding to buy an island will be tough.
 That’s why we’d recommend building up your equity in your current property and selling that to fund your hideaway.